yannickdils/Workshop-GettingStartedWithIaC/module 7/readme.md

-This is the readme file for Module 7 of the getting started with infrastructure-as-code on Azure workshop for HoGent.
+# Module 7: Github 💖 BICEP

-# BICEP Template actions
+## GitHub Actions

-There is a sample bicep template available in the module 7 folder.
+GitHub Actions optimize code delivery time from idea to deployment on a community-powered platform.
+We will use a continuous integration (CI) and continuous delivery (CD) system to automate all the build, test, and deployment tasks.
+We can combine our knowledge of infrastructure as code (IaC) to automate the deployment of the infrastructure.

-# GitHub Actions Actions :D
+There are several tools available to help you achieve these goals.
+However, since you're already using GitHub for your code repository, you decide to investigate GitHub Actions to see if it provides the automation you need.

 ## Generate deployment credentials

 Your GitHub action runs under an identity.
-Use the [az ad sp create-for-rbac](/cli/azure/ad/sp#az_ad_sp_create_for_rbac) command to create a [service principal](../../active-directory/develop/app-objects-and-service-principals.md#service-principal-object) for the identity.
+Use the [az ad sp create-for-rbac](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest) command to create a [service principal](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux) for the identity.

 Replace the placeholder `myApp` with the name of your application.
 Replace `{subscription-id}` with your subscription ID.